Creating a cosy living room

 Lots of physical possessions in a room can cause a feeling of stress and overwhelm.
 Just having lots of stuff around can cause the senses to become overloaded and send a message to the brain that there are tasks unfinished.
 However, it’s vital to adopt the right approach; declutter in bite-size chunks of between 30 minutes and a couple of hours.
 Focus on contained spaces such as a drawer, cupboard or shelf.
 Arm yourself with paper and a pen to make notes of ‘actions’ and designate rubbish, recycling and donation bags

 Bare walls tend to allow sounds to echo, making a space feel bigger (not a bad thing), and a little colder.
 Check out art fares, and online for warmer and more colourful pieces of art or prints.
 Wooden frames add a natural and calming touch too.
+Or you can even transform your wall into a beautiful canvas by adding various wall stickers from Aspect Wall Art.

 If you have laminate, wood or stone flooring when the temperatures drop the floor can feel very cold.
 Adding a rug can give an extra layer of warmth to your home, a point of interest.
 Like the art on the walls, it will soak up noise too.